swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 }
 ```

-The specifics of resolving, and remote actor runtime details will be discussed in a follow up proposal focused on the runtime aspects of distributed actors.
+The specifics of resolving, and remote actor runtime details will be discussed in a follow-up proposal focused on the runtime aspects of distributed actors.
 We mention it here to share a complete picture how Identities, systems, and remote references all fit into the picture.

 ### Distributed Actors implicitly conform to Codable